haneenn24/Resource-Efficient-and-Transferable-Adversarial-Training-in-GNNs/README.md

 - **Reducing Overfitting**: Generalizes model representations, making adversarial perturbations more transferable.
 - **Creating Stable Representations**: Perturbations crafted on regularized models tend to generalize better across models, which improves cross-model transferability.

+**Results reveal:**
+**Higher Transferability Rates:** Attacks originating from simpler models (e.g., GCN) transfer better to complex ones (e.g., GAT).
+Impact of Regularization: Regularization increases the transferability rate by ~10% for PGD attacks, underscoring the interplay between robustness and adaptability.
+**Inductive vs. Transductive Learning:** Inductive learning shows reduced transferability rates, highlighting the challenges in generalizing adversarial attacks across unseen data

 ## Project Structure

 - **`lrbcd.py`**: Contains the implementation of the **LR-BCD** method with our modifications, including reduced perturbation frequency and Monte Carlo sampling.
 - **`transferability_tests.py`**: Implements cross-model and cross-task transferability tests, covering both transductive and inductive learning modes.
-- **`regularization_effects.py`**: Analyzes the effects of regularization on transferability rates and overall robustness.
+- **`regularization_techniques.py`**: Analyzes the effects of regularization on transferability rates and overall robustness.
 - **Datasets**: Scripts for loading and processing **Cora, Citeseer, and arXiv** datasets.
 - **Results**: Contains empirical results on memory usage, time per epoch, and adversarial accuracy to evaluate the effectiveness of our resource-efficient modifications.